 Since the beginning of time, entertainers have worked on a pay or play theory.
 I show up and play your event, and I get paid.
 Over time entertainers have added clauses to their contracts to protect not only the buyer but the Entertainer.
 Liability coverage is addressed, cancelation clauses are added, and even the number of M&M’s colors is defined in detail.

-In 2020, I now have a pandemic clause added to contracts.
+In 2020, I now had a pandemic clause added to contracts.
 I’ll go out on the limb here and say, nobody had a pandemic clause in a show contract in 2019.

-The pandemic clause gives both parties, the buyer and me the Entertainer an out for an event canceling.
+The pandemic clause gives both parties, the buyer and the Entertainer, and out for an event canceling.
 Neither party is held financially responsible for the show not happening.
 After all, the problem is bigger than the buyer or I can solve.

 The Covid-19 started the rush to create a virtual show.

-I, like many entertainers around the world, researched the Internet for ways to broadcast a live presentation into clients’ homes.
+Like many entertainers around the world, I researched the Internet for ways to broadcast a live presentation into clients’ homes.
 In doing this, I now have more contractual clauses filling up what was once a simple contract.

-Included in my contract are terms like intellectual property, rebroadcasting licensing, unauthorized duplications, broadcast signals, equipment breakdown, acts of God, strikes, equipment or transmission failure, or damage reasonably beyond its control, or other causes reasonably beyond its control.
+My contract includes terms like intellectual property, rebroadcasting licensing, unauthorized duplications, broadcast signals, equipment breakdown, acts of God, strikes, equipment or transmission failure, or damage reasonably beyond its control, or other causes reasonably beyond its control.
 Worlds like these are uncommon in the standard play-n-pay contract.

 I’m now addressing unauthorized guest Zoombombing a presentation.
 Replacing my diva request for an Mt.
 Dew is now access to passwords and user’s rights to Facebook.

-I added in transmission failures as I felt neither party should be liable for an Internet service provider having a catastrophic failure or is shutdown.
-At present, I might have to reconsider this statement and address looters or protester is interfering with the transmission facility.
+I added in transmission failures as neither party should be liable for an Internet service provider having a catastrophic failure or being shut down.
+At present, I might have to reconsider this statement and address looters or protesters who are interfering with the transmission facility.